adrianmcli/kendricktan.github.io/content/draw_like_bob_ross_with_pytorch.md

 ### Neural Network Architecture

 The network architecture I'm using is called an _Adversarial Autoencoder_, or _aae_ for short.
-You can read more about them [here](http://hjweide.github.io/adversarial-autoencoders).
+You can read more about them [here](http://hjweide.github.io/adversarial-autoencoders), original paper [here](https://arxiv.org/abs/1511.05644)

 TL;DR: _"The idea I find most fascinating in this paper is the concept of mapping the encoder’s output distribution q(z|x) to an arbitrary prior distribution p(z) using adversarial training (rather than variational inference)." - Hendrik J. Weideman_